 This is just a proposal, based on making the flow clearer and more consistent with other parts of the Commons.
 If others have better ideas, I'm all ears.

-#3 Updated by Sonja Leix over 1 year ago
+#3 Updated by Sonja Leix about 2 years ago

 Thanks Boone for proposing a solution for this odd bug.